 With her interest in UX well and truly piqued, Priyanka took the bold decision to leave her job as a Production Specialist and pursue the freelance route instead.
 While freelancing in graphic design, she studied UX design on the side.

 Despite extensive self-study and the completion of her first solo UX design project, Priyanka realized that something was missing: She felt in no way ready to interview for UX design roles.
 If she really wanted to make the professional transition, she would need a more structured approach.
-That’s when she came across the CareerFoundry UX Design Course.
+That’s when she came across the CareerFoundry UX Design Program.

 With its hands-on, learning-by-doing approach, and particular emphasis on getting students job-ready, the course turned out to be a perfect fit for Priyanka.
 Reflecting back on her time as a CareerFoundry student, she especially enjoyed the practical tasks and exercises.
 One of these projects was to design a responsive web app, aimed at helping first-time buyers find the perfect property.
-You can see Priyanka’s project here.

 Another memorable aspect for Priyanka was the one-to-one mentorship she received throughout the course.
-All CareerFoundry students are assigned an expert Mentor from day one, and this regular support and interaction really helped Priyanka push her learning curve to new heights.
-In fact, even after she graduated, Priyanka and her Mentor stayed in touch and continued to work together on an additional portfolio piece.
+All CareerFoundry students are assigned an expert mentor from day one, and this regular support and interaction really helped Priyanka push her learning curve to new heights.
+In fact, even after she graduated, Priyanka and her mentor stayed in touch and continued to work together on an additional portfolio piece.